GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

 ## Organzation

-This landing Zone will create an initial 3 environments.
+This Landing Zone will create an initial 3 environments.

 Creates 3 Environments
 - Common